GerrardE/terraform-lambda/README.md

 1. Follow the instructions [here](https://learn.hashicorp.com/tutorials/terraform/install-cli) to install `terraform` cli on your PC
 1. Clone this repository to your PC and
 1. Run `yarn` or `npm install` in the root folder to install dependencies
-1. Checkout into the cicd directory and run the following commands:
+1. Checkout into the `terraform` directory and run the following commands:
       - `terraform init` to initialize terraform locally
       - `terraform plan -var "provider_access_key=<awsaccesskeyidhere>" -var "provider_secret_key=<awssecretaccesskeyhere>"` to create a terraform plan
       - `terraform apply -var "provider_access_key=<awsaccesskeyidhere>" -var "provider_secret_key=<awssecretaccesskeyhere>"` and then when prompted to enter